Ainslie

 Ainslie shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is particularly high in Ainslie, with 31.6% of residents currently enrolled in formal education as of 2016.
-This includes 10.2% pursuing tertiary education, 9.4% primary education, and 6.8% secondary education.
+Vocational pathways account for 15.7% of qualifications, with advanced diplomas at 7.0% and certificates at 8.7%.
+Educational participation is notably high, with 31.6% of residents currently enrolled in formal education.
+This includes 10.2% in tertiary education, 9.4% in primary education, and 6.8% pursuing secondary education.

 Frequently Asked Questions - Education